 The carat size of an alexandrite ring will also determine its cost.
 The alexandrite engagement rings that have less than a carat of alexandrite is within the $2,000 – $5,000.
 This is one that has a nice cut, good clarity and quality color change.
 A ring that has a high rating on clarity will cost more than one that has imperfections on it.
 Purchase your ring from a trusted retailer with a credible background on rings.

 Alexandrite is a great gemstone option for an engagement ring.
 This stone is beautiful, durable, high quality and has such a captivating color.
 Since it is a tough stone, it does not need special care and can be worn every day.

-Diamonds can be quite expensive and the good quality ones may cost more than alexandrite’s.
-Alexandrite’s are however rare stones that are pricey too, with an authentic 0.30 carat stone going for more than $1,000.
+Diamonds can be quite expensive and the good quality ones may cost more than alexandrite.
+Alexandrite is a rare stones that can pricey too, with an authentic 0.30 carat stone going for more than $1,000.
 If an alexandrite engagement ring costs significantly less than this, then it may not have a genuine alexandrite stone.